Fun Javanese Cat Facts For Kids | Kidadl

 What type of animal is a Javanese cat?

 The Javanese cat breed is a cat that is a crossing of a Balinese cat with a Colorpoint Shorthair.
 The Colorpoint Shorthair, in turn, resulted from crossing a Siamese cat with the American Shorthair.
-This cat breed includes features of the Siamese cat, Balinese cat, Colorpoint Shorthair, Oriental Shorthair, and the Oriental Longhair.
+This cat breed includes features of the Siamese cat, Balinese cat, Colorpoint Shorthair, Oriental Shorthair, and Oriental Longhair.

 What class of animal does a Javanese cat belong to?